[Article has been updated on 2 December 2021]

 It’s official.
 Southeast Asia’s most valuable startup Grab will debut today (Dec 2) on the United States’ tech board Nasdaq.

 The ride-hailing giant’s S$54 billion (US$40 billion) initial public offering (IPO) via a special purpose acquisition company (SPAC) merger with Altimeter Growth Corp is finally here.
 The combined entity will start trading on the Nasdaq under the ticker GRAB.

-The company had previously said it aimed to close the deal by July this year, but there are delays over details required by the US Securities and Exchange Commission (SEC).
-Grab is finishing its financial audit for 2018 till 2020, and is working with the SEC for pre-clearance for accounting policies and financial disclosures.
+Grab had earlier this year postponed its IPO till the fourth quarter of this year, due to delays over details required by the US Securities and Exchange Commission (SEC).
+Grab has finished its financial audit for 2018 till 2020, and has worked with the SEC on accounting policies and financial disclosures.

-Grab’s valuation is the largest so far in the SPAC space, and the ride-hailing giant could raise about S$6 billion (US$4.5 billion) in cash proceeds.
+Grab’s valuation is the largest so far in the SPAC space, and the ride-hailing giant will receive about S$6 billion (US$4.5 billion) in cash proceeds.

-Grab Holdings chief executive Anthony Tan had said he is confident the merger with the US blank cheque company will be completed by year-end.
+Grab Holdings chief executive Anthony Tan had said earlier this year he was confident the merger with the US blank cheque company will be completed by year-end.

-Some observers and investors have shown concern on the delay, as the SPAC craze may cool off in a matter of months.
+Some observers and investors had shown concern on the delay, saying that the SPAC craze may cool off in a matter of months.

-However, experts say investors’ appetite won’t dampen and SPAC deals are set to continue.
+However, experts had said that investors’ appetite won’t dampen and SPAC deals are set to continue.